-Lower Whites Creek Trail is a 6.9 mile lightly trafficked out and back trail located near Reno, NV that features beautiful wild flowers and is rated as moderate.
+Lower Whites Creek Trail is a 6.9 mile lightly trafficked out and back trail located near Reno, Nevada that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash